 During my time at Alliance Data I've worked on Account Center where we redesigned 200+ client websites.
-This is a deep dive into just one of those projects; card activation.
+This is a deep dive into just one of those projects; credit card activation.

 The problem was that our activation process was outdated and it needed to match our new branding without adding new scope.
 I started the activation project by looking at the pages and business rules that already existed.
-Although our task was to redesign the project without adding new scope, I wanted to look at the project holistically.
-I talked with the UX team and we realized that we could remove fields, make the process one page, make it more usable, and create a better user experience.
+I looked at competitive examples and saw that other companies were using less fields for activtion.
+The solution was to remove fields, make the process one page, make it more usable, and create a better user experience.

 After creating a flow I was able to start wireframes of the new activation experience.
 I looked into splitting the process into multiple steps instead of overwhelming the user with too much information (similar to how we built registration).
 After creating the wireframes from project requirements, I was able to meet with stakeholders and get sign off to move forward with a prototype.

 The card art was and headline was an easy way to let the user know exactly where they were to avoid any confusion.
 The content and design are intentionally simple for quick activation.
 The large input fields, placeholder text, and clear instructions helped accomplish this goal.

-After stakeholder approval of the wireframes I then created a prototype in Axure.
+After stakeholder approval of the wireframes and designs I then created a prototype in Axure.
 I created the prototype to make the user think it was fully functional without having to invest too much time.
-Fast iterations are very important to me.
+Fast iterations are very essential to this process.

 Having a real person test a user experience are always 100x more valuable than any assumptions.
-Most of the feedback from this usability study wouldn't have stopped the user from their primary task, but it gave me enough feedback to tweak wireframes, prototypes, and UX specifications to avoid the user from having any doubts or questions.
+Most of the feedback from this usability study wouldn't have stopped the user from their primary task, but it gave me enough feedback to tweak wireframes, designs, and prototypes to avoid the user from having any doubts or questions.

-Lastly, I created UX Specification to give our development team documentation to make it clear of all the user experience decisions I made.
+Lastly, I created UX Specification to give our development team documentation to make it clear of all the user experience decisions.